 In eukaryotic organisms, reproduction starts in the prokaryotic chromosomes.

 b.
 A spatially founded biotic character is characterized by symbiosis (6.3).
 The symbiosis of prokaryotes in an eukaryotic cell is called endosymbiosis.
 In the character of an eukaryotic cell several quantitatively founded prokaryotic characters are encapsulated.

 In turn, eukaryotic cells are the characteristic units of a multicellular fungus, plant, or animal.
 Likewise, an atomic nuleus (having a spatially founded character) acts like a quantitative unit in the character of an atom (5.3).
 Each cell has a spatial (morphological)

 shape, determined by the functions performed in and by the cell.

 In colonial plants (thallophytes like some kinds of algae), the cells are undifferentiated.
 As in colonial prokaryotes,

 metabolism takes place in each cell independent of the other cells.
 In higher organisms, eukaryotic cells have the disposition to differentiate and to integrate into tissues and organs.
 Both in cell division and in growth, cells, tissues, or organs emerge

 having a specific shape.
 The spatial expression of an organism is found in its morphology, of old a striking characteristic of living beings.
 Since the invention of the optical microscope in the seventeenth century and the electron microscope in the twentieth,

 c.
 Differentiated organisms and organs have a kinetically founded character.
 Except for unicellular and colonial

-and physiology of cells occur.
+physiology of cells occur.
 Their tertiary character takes distance from that of the gametes.
 This gives rise to differentiated tissues and organs like fibres, the stem and its bark, roots, and leaves.
-These have different morphological shapes and various
+These have different morphological shapes and various physiological

 Differentiation concerns in particular the various functions that we find in a plant.
 The biological concept of a function